-For such a common but devastating problem, as glaucoma can lead to blindness, it’s good to know that there are natural vision improvement options out there to save your vision!
+For such a common but devastating problem, it’s good to know that there are natural vision improvement options out there to save your vision!

 The most common form of glaucoma is known as primary open-angle glaucoma; unfortunately, there are no signs of this disease until it is in advanced stages.
 The only symptom is gradual vision loss, which can occur without glaucoma being a factor.

-A second type of glaucoma, known as acute angel closure glaucoma, is a more aggressive form of glaucoma and will progress more rapidly.
+A second type of glaucoma, known as acute angle closure glaucoma, is more aggressive and will progress more rapidly.
 Symptoms associated with this type of glaucoma include nausea, eye pain, redness, blurred vision, and colored rings around lights.
 This type of glaucoma is actually an emergency situation, so do not hesitate to go to the hospital.

 Glaucoma is most common in people over 40, however people of any age can develop the disease.
-The only real way to find out if you have glaucoma is to have regular vision exams at the eye doctor.
+The only real way to find out if you have glaucoma is to have regular eye exams.
 By having yearly exams, doctors can catch glaucoma before it has a chance to progress further.